 As with any legal claim, sexual abuse claims must be filed within New York’s statute of limitations, which greatly changes according to which form of sexual abuse you were subjected to.
 In some cases, the statute of limitations is as short as two years after the date of the abuse; in others, it can be as long as 20 years.

 For childhood sexual abuse claims, the statute of limitations was recently updated via the Child Victims Act, which allows survivors of child sex abuse until the age of 55 to file a claim.
-In addition, a new filing window for civil claims previously considered outside the statute of limitations is open until August 14, 2021.

 With such a variety of filing deadlines, it is advisable to consult with an attorney to determine which statute of limitations applies to your case.

-The Zalkin Law Firm has believed sex abuse survivors and fought for their right to justice for more than two decades.
+The Zalkin Law Firm believes sex abuse survivors and has fought for their right to justice for more than two decades.
 We are committed to putting survivors first and always providing them with compassionate legal service free of any judgment.
 For our impactful work and unique approach to handling sexual abuse claims, we are often featured by reputable media outlets, such as The New York Times, CNN, The Boston Globe, CBS, and more.